VIPL-Audio-Visual-Speech-Understanding/AVSU-VIPL/README.md

-# Collection of works from VIPL-AVSU
+# Works Collection of VIPL-AVSU-Group

 This is a collection of works from the Audio-Visual Speech Understanding Group at VIPL.